Andechs Abbey: Second foundation

 It was refounded in 1850 as a Benedictine priory, affiliated to the Abbey of St Boniface in Munich.
 During World War II, much of St Boniface's library was sheltered at Andechs.
 In 1974 the monks began construction of a new monastery brewery.

 The present church dates from the 18th century.
 The 20th-century German composer Carl Orff is buried there.
 There are also the graves of 11 members of the House of Wittelsbach inside the church, mostly from the 15th and 16th centuries.
 More recent burials of members of the former Bavarian Royal Family took place on a graveyard in the abbey garden, installed by Albrecht, Duke of Bavaria in 1977, as the royal tomb at Theatine Church, Munich had no more space.

 The monastery hosts a number of cultural programs including a summer organ festival, the Carl Orff Festival and various symposiums.

 Erling, huddled at the foot of the abbey, was created as an independent town in 1818.
 Erling, Frieding and Machtlfing were united in 1978 as the Gemeinde Andechs.

+Klosterbrauerei Andechs

+Klosterbrauerei Andechs is a monastic brewery at the Abbey run by its monks, well known for its Andechser beers.
+Every year, the brewery produces over 100000 hL of beer.
+A portion of the beer is served on-site at a restaurant and Biergarten at the abbey, Klostergasthof Andechs; the remainder is exported throughout Germany and worldwide.
+The Andechs monks finance their many activities, such as help for the homeless in Munich, with proceeds from brewery - without the aid of any church tax funds.